strzibny/vagrant-presentation/README.md

 Ruby and RubyGems packaging for Fedora and RHEL, and started to maintain Vagrant in Fedora.

+## Agenda

+- Vagrant components ecosystem
+- Using Vagrant as a developer
+- Creating your own box
+- Vagrant in Fedora
+- Demo

 ## Vagrant World

 Vagrant is built around hosts, guests, providers and provisioners.
 Images are distributed in a provider-specific *.box* files